frankshearar/Home/Support-package-renames.md

 Author: [Loïc Sharma](https://github.com/loic-sharma)

 ## Issue
-The work for this feature and the discussion around the spec is tracked here - [NuGetGallery#7896](https://github.com/NuGet/NuGetGallery/issues/7896)
+The work for this feature and the discussion for this spec are tracked here - [NuGetGallery#7896](https://github.com/NuGet/NuGetGallery/issues/7896)

 ## Problem Background